Bach1685/rsschool-cv/cv.md

 ## About me

 I'm 25 years old.
-I develop web-services, but now I'd like to become frontend-developer.
+I had developed web-services, but now I'd like to become frontend-developer.
 I want and ready to learn new it-technologies.

 ## Skills
+- git;
 - ASP.NET, WinForm (c#);
-- mongoDB (superficial);
-- MySql (superficial);
-- git.
+- html, css, js;

 ## Code examples